 Detox is a crucial first step for many people when it comes to seeking treatment for substance use disorder.
 Why would anyone want to go to a detox center?
 Certain substances – marijuana, for example – have virtually no symptoms when you stop using them.
 Other substances – opiates, for example – have a terribly painful withdrawal period.
 If you attempt to go through this on your own, you might relapse whenever the withdrawal symptoms become severe.
 With the medical supervision provided by a detox center, you can assure that you will not only successfully detox, but you will do so as comfortably as possible.

 While detox is essential – especially if you are currently addicted to an opioid or a benzodiazepine – it is only the first step in the process.
 If it is not immediately followed with a treatment program, it’s likely that you’re going to relapse.
 And then you’ll have to start the process all over again the next time you decide to stop using.
-Many patients prefer to use the services of a full-service treatment center like The Recovery Village where they are able to detox completely and then enroll in inpatient care.
+Many patients prefer to use the services of a full-service treatment center where they are able to detox completely and then enroll in inpatient care.

 Recovery Meetings Near You in Chandler